Physical Education Class Teacher - Bournemouth, Christchurch And Poole Sen-school

 Job description

 ## Core Purpose To provide professional leadership and management for Physical Education across the school, ensuring high-quality teaching, effective use of resources, and improved standards of learning and achievement for all students. ## Key Responsibilities 1.
 Strategic Leadership Curriculum Design: Developing a broad and balanced PE curriculum that includes gymnastics, dance, athletics, and team sports.
 Action Planning: Creating an annual Subject Improvement Plan (SIP) that aligns with the school’s overall development goals.
 Budget Management: Overseeing the PE budget, including the effective allocation of the PE and Sport Premium (in primary settings).
 2. Teaching and Learning Quality Control: Monitoring the quality of PE teaching through lesson observations, "learning walks," and reviewing teacher planning.
 Inclusion: Ensuring that PE is accessible to all students, including those with Special Educational Needs and Disabilities (SEND).
 Assessment: Tracking student progress and using data to identify groups that may be under-performing.
 3. Extra-Curricular & Enrichment Clubs & Fixtures: Organizing a robust schedule of before-school, lunch, and after-school sports clubs.
 Competitions: Coordinating entry into local leagues, tournaments, and School Games events.
 Special Events: Taking the helm for major school events like Sports Day, health weeks, and charity fun runs.
 4. Staff Development Mentorship: Supporting non-specialist teachers (especially in primary schools) to increase their confidence in delivering PE.
-CPD: Identifying and organizing Continuous Professional Development (CPD) opportunities for staff. ## Person Specification Feature Essential Criteria Desirable Qualifications Qualified Teacher Status (QTS) Specialist coaching badges (FA, RFU, etc.) Experience Proven track record of high-quality PE teaching Experience in a middle-management role Skills Strong organizational and "logistics" mindset Ability to drive a school minibus (D1 license) Qualities High energy, resilience, and a passion for well-being A "can-do" attitude toward rainy-day schedules
+CPD: Identifying and organising Continuous Professional Development (CPD) opportunities for staff. ## Person Specification Feature Essential Criteria Desirable Qualifications Qualified Teacher Status (QTS) Specialist coaching badges (FA, RFU, etc.) Experience Proven track record of high-quality PE teaching Experience in a middle-management role Skills Strong organisational and "logistics" mindset Ability to drive a school minibus (D1 license) Qualities High energy, resilience, and a passion for well-being A "can-do" attitude toward rainy-day schedules

 Online application